Jason E. Kearns, a Democrat of Colorado, is the Chair of the U.S. International Trade Commission (USITC).

-Jason E. Kearns, a Democrat of Colorado, was nominated to the USITC by President Barack Obama on January 17, 2017; nominated by President Donald Trump on June 29, 2017; and confirmed by the U.S. Senate on March 1, 2018.
+Chair Kearns was nominated to the USITC by President Barack Obama on January 17, 2017; renominated by President Donald Trump on June 29, 2017; and confirmed by the U.S. Senate on March 1, 2018.
 He was sworn in as a member of the Commission on April 2, 2018, for a term expiring on December 16, 2024.
 President Trump designated him Chair for the two-year term expiring June 16, 2022.